ericwpjr-source/security-journey/home-labs/wireshark-tls-handshake-analysis.md

 TLS establishes an encrypted connection before application data is exchanged between a client and server.

-The Client Hello is the first message sent during the TLS handshake.
+The Client Hello is the first handshake message sent by the client during the TLS handshake.
 It advertises the encryption capabilities supported by the client, including supported TLS versions, cipher suites, cryptographic groups, and protocol extensions.

 The Server Name Indication (SNI) extension identified the requested hostname as `update.googleapis.com`.
 This allows multiple secure websites or services hosted on the same server to present the correct certificate.